ahasverus/rscimap/README.md

 ### Remove word endings

 To perform a robust wordcloud, words need to be reduct to a single form.
-This particularly true for verbs, superlatives, comparatives and plural.
+This is particularly true for verbs, superlatives, comparatives and plural.
 The function `removeWordEndings()` automatically remove common words endings based on some conjugation and grammar rules.
 But as to many exceptions exist, this function also offer an interactive mode to remove manually other word endings (suggested by the algorithm).
 Just set `ask = TRUE` to activate the interactive mode.

 ```r
 ### Remove common words endings (automatic and manual)